sanketjo96/tech-studies/README.md

          - Balance IOPS/Perf and cost effective
    - Problems with EC2
       - You cant have shared EBS for multiple EC2
       - You cant have EBS in one AZ and EC2 at other AZ

----

-#### AMI
-   - customization of ec2 instance while launching
-   - we can pre-package our ec2 instance
-   - can create our own or pick from market place to save some time